Avenged by Love: A Friends-to-Lovers, Military Romance

 Synopsis

 I’m finally getting my Coast Guard career back on track after mistakes that weren’t mine derailed it.
 I’ll be in New London just long enough to earn my next post.
-The last thing I need is a romance with the woman two rooms down no matter how much Jersey Banner’s quiet beauty calls to me.
+I refuse to start a romance with the woman two doors down no matter how much Jersey Banner’s quiet beauty calls to me.

-Travis Dayton has an alter ego just like the superheroes I adore.
-Broody military man by day and smooth charmer by night.
+Travis Dayton has an alter ego just like the superheroes I adore, broody military man by day and smooth charmer by night.
 But I can’t afford to be taken in by his wide smile, not when I’m barely keeping my family afloat with my dad in jail.
-Truck needs to keep his comic-worthy nickname and all-seeing eyes to himself.

 Until he finds me writhing in pain and everything changes.